ctrlplusb/easy-peasy/README.md

 We will now cover how to integrate your store with your React components.
 We leverage [Hooks](https://reactjs.org/docs/hooks-intro.html) to do so.
 If you aren't familiar with hooks yet we highly recommend that you read the [official documentation](https://reactjs.org/docs/hooks-intro.html) and try playing with our [examples](#examples).

-> If you want to be able to use your Easy Peasy store with Class components then you can utilise the `react-redux` package - this is covered further down in the tutorial.

 > If you haven't done so already we highly recommend that you install the [Redux Dev Tools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
 This will allow you to visualise your actions firing along with the associated state updates.

 #### Wrap your app with StoreProvider